ihatetoast/ickyclicky/userstories.md

 * [x]as the game maker, i want to tell the player that they clicked INcorrectly if they click on an image more than once
 * [x]as the game maker, i want to reset the score to 0 when they double click
 * [x]as the game maker, i want to maintain the current top score

+## V2

+### feat/levelbuttons

+* []as a player, i want to have the options to have an easy, medium, difficult level
+  notes: difficulty determined by id of button. easy shows 4x4 grid (must have 16 images) medium shows 3x3 hard shows 2x2
+* []as a player, i want the option to skip or refresh if every image is one i know i have clicked on. easy and medium only